Claim online

 1. An estimate of costs for all parts of the procedure/ treatment

-2. A copy of the doctor's referral or specialist’s letter confirming why the treatment is necessary
+2. A referral letter from your doctor or specialist, confirming why the treatment is necessary

-3. If you have had your policy with us for fewer than 5 years, we may also require our Medical report form to be completed by your doctor (GP).
+3. A Medical Report form will also need to be completed by your GP if you have had your policy with us for fewer than 5 years.
 Give us a call if you are unsure whether you need to provide this.
+Download Medical Report Form.

 Make a claim